Alienspartner/AI/README.md

-#NeuralNetworks
+# NeuralNetworks
-how to write number
+How to write numbers